parjanyahk/Hackerrank-java-solutions/README.md

 # HackerRank Java Solutions
-Solutions for practice problems on Java in HackerRank
+Solutions for practice problems on Java in HackerRank with complete explanation and documentation.

 ## How to submit your code?
 Fork the repository and add your submission to the repo.
 Create a pull request with title of submission.
 That's it!
 Just wait for your request to be merged.